top of page

 • To address the unique needs of the child that result from the child’s disability

-• To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the public agency that apply to all children (Department of Education)
+• To ensure access of the child to the general curriculum, so that the child can meet the educational standards within the jurisdiction of the public agency that apply to all children (Department of Education).

 bottom of page